pigoz/anki-canvas/README.md

 ### How to install

-#### 1. Anki Plugins
+#### 1. Anki plugins

 You will need to install the following Anki plugins.
-From Anki go Tools > Add-ons > Get Add-ons...
+From Anki go to Tools > Add-ons > Get Add-ons...
 Then insert the plugin's code.

 * [Japanese Support (3918629684)](https://ankiweb.net/shared/info/3918629684)
 * [Kanji Colorizer (1964372878)](https://ankiweb.net/shared/info/1964372878)